benzyx/DomRL/README.md

 DomRL is a simulation environment for the card game Dominion, created by Donald X Vaccarino, meant to simplify the development and testing of various AI strategies, specifically Reinforcement Learning algorithms.

-The goal is to make an engine that stores a serializable state of the game.
-Improved state management would be helpful for building more complex AI agents.
+The goal is to make an engine that stores a serializable state of the game and exposes a comprehensive state object to agents, which contain all the information that human players would have.
+This improved state management will be helpful for building more complex AI agents, beyond simple priority logic supported by most agents.

 The engine currently supports all cards in Base Dominion.